 I’m going to slam technical analysis in the following paragraphs but I’m also going to give you my reasoning behind the slams.
 It’s not that technical analysis cannot be beneficial.
 At times, it definitely can be if you use it in conjunction with reading the orderbook.
 Everyone seems to think charts are important but very few people make money by only using charts so you tell me why they are so addictive.

 Charts work when the traders making decisions based on charts cause the “level” or “formation” to become a self-fulfilling prophecy.
 It’s important to understand that even if a technical analysis setup works, it doesn’t work because it’s a technical analysis setup.
 It works because more money went with the setup than against it and one cannot anticipate which way the most money is going to go by simply placing a buy or sell order because this is a “major level”.
 There may be people buying or selling who are completely unaware that this is a “major level” and could care less.
-You have to know how to read the volume.
+You have to know how to read the volume and also how to get a feel for the macro picture.
 Learning how to read the orderflow can help you pick much better entry and exit points.

 Charts appeal to that part of our brain which loves to recognize patterns.
 It’s the reductionistic part.
 The part that wants to find meaning in the chaos.
 It wants to reduce everything to its simplest form and then label it.
 It’s a “head and shoulders” or it’s a “double bottom”.

 No. It’s not.
 It’s black lines on a white screen which show previous trades in a graphical form but the formation you see is determined by the duration of each bar (2 minute, 5 minute, 30 minute) and the scale of the chart (intraday, daily, weekly, monthly).
 Charts are an easy sell because hindsight is 20/20 and anyone can invent a formation which accurately predicts the past.